-the city.
+The city was redeveloped around the 1980s Special Plans for Interior Reform (Planes Especiales de Reforma Interior, PERI) in five stages (Table 1) and a lot of emphasis was placed in the regeneration of public spaces (libraries, community centers, gyms, schools) and investment in degraded areas of the city.
 The problem is that this was accomplished often on a huge scale and with block demolitions, in the end becoming very criticized and controversial projects, as they affected the social fabric of the city.

 Community-based regeneration.
 There are, however, examples of residents coming together to try to have a voice in the decision-making process of a neighborhood to be regenerated.
 This is the case of the "Ciutat Vella", or old town, in Barcelona.
-In the 1980s and 1990s, 2,000 residents were displaced and 1,078 buildings destroyed during the initial revitalization of the old town.
-While big parts of the neighborhood were being destroyed, there was no longterm, sustainable and equitable vision in the process.
+In the 1980s and 1990s, 2000 residents were displaced and 1078 buildings destroyed during the initial revitalization of the old town.
+While big parts of the neighborhood were being destroyed, there was no long-term, sustainable and equitable vision in the process.
 In 2001, 175 buildings were in bad shape, including 35 of them in ruins, and they had poor sanitation conditions on top of inferior waste collection and management.
 Several street corners in the area were abandoned with debris and waste accumulation.
-There was high drug consumption, the health centers were high in demand and usually overcrowded, and in addition, there were fewer opportunities for recreation or to practice sports.
+There was high drug consumption, the health centers were high in demand and usually overcrowded, and in addition, there were fewer opportunities for recreation.